FANWING

 Intellectual Property

 Patents have been issued in major aircraft-producing countries worldwide, including the US.
-A new patent regarding the latest VTOL development is pending.

 Advantages of the FanWing over other forms of powered flight